pimanzi/Unique_DataStructure/README.md

 # Unique_DataStructure ✍️

+## Description
-## DescriptionUniqueInt is a Python application that simplifies text file processing by extracting integers within a specified range, ensuring uniqueness, sorting them, and saving the results to a new file in the folder called sample_results.
+UniqueInt is a Python application that simplifies text file processing by extracting integers within a specified range, ensuring uniqueness, sorting them, and saving the results to a new file in the folder called sample_results.
 Integrated with an array data structure, it offers efficiency and accuracy.
 Users input the file path interactively, and UniqueInt seamlessly handles the data, organizing it into sample_results for output and sample_input for input files, ensuring effortless data management.
 Furthermore, Unique_DataStructure, in the first place, has some already files in sample_input and in sample_results; these are files that were used to test the application.
-Feel free to go through them and be able to observe clearly how the function filters to get only unique integers in a result file.
+Feel free to go through them and observe how the function filters to get unique integers in a result file.

 ## Features